nikkipurcell/nextjs-dashboard/README.md

 - **Ways to Implement Streaming**:

-1. At page level with loading.tsx file.
+  - At page level with loading.tsx file.
-2. For specific components with <Suspense>

     - This is a special Next file built on top of Suspense.
-   - If the page it's on is static it will show immediately.
-   - You can interact with other elements of the page while it's showing.
+  - For specific components with Suspense wrapper component.

 - **Adding Loading Skeletons**:

-Simplified version of the UI.
+  - These are simplified version of the UI.
 Used as loading state.

 - **Route Groups**:

+  - This is a way to apply loading state to a part of a route.
-Organize files into logical groups w/out affecting the URL path structure.
+  - Organize files into logical groups w/out affecting the URL path structure.
 The folder with parenthesis prevents that name from being included in URL path.
 So `/dashboard/(overview)/page.tsx` becomes `/dashboard`.
 Loading.tsx will only apply to the page in the route group.

 - **Streaming a component**: